ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

           * For example, omitting submissions from a particular geographic region to falsely suggest that a particular localization is not being used.
+     * Exposing metadata to Aggregators can be mitigated by deploying an anonymizing proxy (see {{anon-proxy}}).
 1. Individual Aggregators may compromise availability of the system by refusing to emit aggregate shares.
 1. Input validity proof forging.
 Any Aggregator can collude with a malicious Client to craft a proof that will fool honest Aggregators into accepting invalid input.
+TODO(timg): is this still true given recent requirement/guidance that aggregators commit to VDAF verify key at task start?
 1. Aggregators can count the total number of input shares, which could compromise user privacy (and differential privacy {{dp}}) if the presence or absence of a share for a given user is sensitive.

-#### Mitigations

-1. The linear secret sharing scheme employed by the Client ensures that privacy is preserved as long as at least one Aggregator does not reveal its input shares.
-1. If computed over a sufficient number of reports, aggregate shares reveal nothing about either the inputs or the participating Clients.
-1. Clients can ensure that aggregate counts are non-sensitive by generating input independently of user behavior.
-For example, a Client should periodically upload a report even if the event that the task is tracking has not occurred, so that the absence of reports cannot be distinguished from their presence.
+   * Clients can ensure that aggregate counts are non-sensitive by generating input independently of user behavior (see {{network-attacker}}.
-1. Bogus inputs can be generated that encode "null" shares that do not affect the aggregate output, but mask the total number of true inputs.
-     * Either Leaders or Clients can generate these inputs to mask the total number from non-Leader Aggregators or all the Aggregators, respectively.
-     * In either case, care must be taken to ensure that bogus inputs are indistinguishable from true inputs (metadata, etc), especially when constructing timestamps on reports.

-[OPEN ISSUE: Define what "null" shares are.
-They should be defined such that inserting null shares into an aggregation is effectively a no-op.
-See issue#98.]
+   * Clients, especially in deployments that cannot schedule report uploads at a fixed time (e.g., an application that does not run persistently) can also apply local differential privacy to inputs before constructing reports.

 ### Leader